maikully/settrainer/README.md

 The website shows the user two cards and gives them five options.
 To progress, the user selects the card that completes a set with the first two.

-Thanks to Lucia Tian (luciatian.org) for the symbol SVGs and [setwithfriends](https://github.com/ekzhang/setwithfriends) for some code!
+Thanks to Lucia Tian (luciatian.org) for the symbol SVGs and [setwithfriends](https://github.com/ekzhang/setwithfriends) for the code to get started!

 ## Local Installation